ivn-m/Kickstarter-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/93107507/141716659-0af93e06-7afa-4884-bb9d-456f8b03ecab.png)

 3. Used the =COUNTIFS() function to count the corresponding outcomes per cell:

-a.	i.e.,  =COUNTIFS(Kickstarter!$O:$O,"plays",Kickstarter!$D:$D,">=1000",Kickstarter!$F:$F,"successful",Kickstarter!$D:$D,"<=4999") to count the number of plays whose fundraising was successful and had a fundraising goal between $1000 and $4999.
+-i.e.,  =COUNTIFS(Kickstarter!$O:$O,"plays",Kickstarter!$D:$D,">=1000",Kickstarter!$F:$F,"successful",Kickstarter!$D:$D,"<=4999") to count the number of plays whose fundraising was successful and had a fundraising goal between $1000 and $4999.

-4. After each goal had been tabulated per successful, failed, and canceled outcomes, I summed the total count of plays by fundraising goal using the =SUM() function under the Total Projects column.
+5. After each goal had been tabulated per successful, failed, and canceled outcomes, I summed the total count of plays by fundraising goal using the =SUM() function under the Total Projects column.

-a.	i.e., There were 169 total plays whose fundraising goal was between $5000 and $9999
+-i.e., There were 169 total plays whose fundraising goal was between $5000 and $9999

-5. Once the total projects count was estimated, I calculated the percentage of successful, failed, and canceled plays by dividing the outcome count per financial goal range by the total number of projects in the financial goal range.
+6. Once the total projects count was estimated, I calculated the percentage of successful, failed, and canceled plays by dividing the outcome count per financial goal range by the total number of projects in the financial goal range.

-a.	i.e, There were 12 plays whose fundraising goals was between $15000 and $19999.
+-i.e, There were 12 plays whose fundraising goals was between $15000 and $19999.
 These 12 plays were 50% of the total plays whose fundraising goal was between %15000 and $19999.

 ### Challenges and Difficulties Encountered